 Non-profit hospital organizations as defined by Section 501(c)(3) must meet requirements imposed by Section 501(r) on a facility-by-facility basis to be treated as a tax-exempt organization.
-According to the Internal Revenue Service (IRS), “in general, a hospital organization’s failure to meet the requirements of Section 501(r) with respect to one or more hospital facilities it operates may result in revocation of the organization’s tax-exempt status as an organization described in Section 501(c)(3).”
+When looking at 501(r) compliance, the Internal Revenue Service (IRS), “in general, a hospital organization’s failure to meet the requirements of Section 501(r) with respect to one or more hospital facilities it operates may result in revocation of the organization’s tax-exempt status as an organization described in Section 501(c)(3).”

 There are several ongoing tasks that must be regularly performed to ensure that hospitals stay in compliance with the regulation requirements.
 Hospitals can inadvertently become non-compliant by failing to monitor and update the key components of 501(r), when necessary.